 In 2007, Penn State students got their hands dirty by taking over the tailgate-area-recyling program from the scouts.
 In Year 1, S.T.A.T.E.R.S (Students Taking Action to Engage Recycling) doubled the amount of waste collected and the amount of donations to United Way vs. the year before.

 Satisfied with their efforts in the parking area, OPP moved its focus inside the stadium.
 In 2012, Judd Michael, Professor of Sustainable Enterprises, started an effort to go zero-waste in the suites at Beaver Stadium.
-Every game reached at least a 92% diversion rate with one game making it to 99%!
+Every game reached at least a 92 percent diversion rate with one game making it to 99 percent!
 This template will be used to roll out zero-waste in the rest of the stadium in the next coming years.

 Beyond recycling, the Athletics Department has also entered the Green Building arena (pun intended).
 Pegula Ice Arena, the new home of Nittany Lions hockey is going after LEED Gold certification.
 The facility plans on reaching this standard through minimizing water usage by being connected to the campus-chilled water system.
 Thus, a separate chiller building is not necessary for the ice arena.
 The ventilation system will also be more efficient by implementing automation through sensors that measure the amount of carbon dioxide in the air.
 The more people in the building, means more CO2 in the air, which will cause the ventilation system to run more.
 Fewer people in the building will mean less CO2 and less ventilation needed.